-February 4, 2016 (Toronto) – Today, in events taking place around the world, cancer patients, survivors, caregivers, advocates, clinicians and others are celebrating World Cancer Day alongside the Canadian Partnership Against Cancer and the Union for International Cancer Control by exploring ways “we can” improve the cancer journey.
+TORONTO — Today, in events taking place around the world, cancer patients, survivors, caregivers, advocates, clinicians and others are celebrating World Cancer Day alongside the Canadian Partnership Against Cancer and the Union for International Cancer Control by exploring ways we can improve the cancer journey.

 The Partnership will mark World Cancer Day with an event at the Bram and Bluma Appel Salon, looking at improving patient engagement within the cancer control community, featuring a panel that includes clinicians and patients.

-Cancer represents one of humanity’s most pressing human and financial concerns.
-Around the world, more than eight million people are likely to succumb to cancer in 2016.
+Cancer represents one of humanitys most pressing human and financial concerns.
+Around the world, more than 8 million people are likely to succumb to cancer in 2016.

 Today, on World Cancer Day 2016, orange and blue spotlights will light up landmarks around the globe, including the Empire State building.
 The CN Tower in Toronto will be lit in blue and orange on February 4, 2016 to recognize World Cancer Day.